jj113/Supervised-Triangulation/README.md

 # Supervised-Triangulation

-main.R : main function to carry out the computation for 2D supervised FPCA over triangulation
+main.R : main function to carry out the computation for feature extraction over triangulation

 utility_fun.R : functions that are sourced into the main function